 BriteSmile (for in-office)

 Cosmetic dentists and dental specialists have long been using BriteSmile teeth whitening system due to comfortable and gentle whitening experience it provides.
-This professional in-office kit uses hydrogen peroxide-based gel in order for maximum level of stain-removing process and elimination of yellowing on teeth.
-Treatment with BriteSmile involves laser light-activated method for the purpose of whitening gel activation.
+This professional kit uses hydrogen peroxide-based gel for maximum level of stain-removing process and elimination of yellowing on teeth.
+In addition, treatment with BriteSmile involves laser light-activated method for the purpose of whitening gel activation.

 Cost: varies from $500 to $600